Markus Nagler

 Welcome!

 I am an assistant professor of economics at the University of Erlangen-Nuremberg.
-I am also an affiliate member of the CESifo Research Network (Labor Economics), an associate member of the LASER Research Network at the University of Erlangen-Nuremberg, and a fellow of the Schöller Research Center for Business and Society.
+I am also an affiliate member of the CESifo Research Network, an associate member of the LASER Research Network at the University of Erlangen-Nuremberg, and a fellow of the Schöller Research Center for Business and Society.

 You can find my CV here and my Google Scholar Profile here.